-7 In calculating the total amount by-products used, the share required to produce the energy.
+- 7 In calculating the total amount by-products used, the share required to produce the energy. - 8 Taking into account any production stoppages at the plant.

 The circular economy logic is also applied to printing PVC and rPET.
 All PVC and rPET waste is in fact delivered to the same company from which Neodecortech purchases it for reuse.
 In 2023, 133 tonnes of material was recovered and reused out of a total of approximately 1,190 tonnes purchased.